neos/fusion-form/README.md

 automatic namespaces.

 To render controls that access the data bound to the form prototypes like `Neos.Fusion.Form:Input` are used.
-Thoise are derived from `Neos.Fusion.Form:FieldComponent` which is responsible for establishing the relation between form and field.
+Thoise are derived from `Neos.Fusion.Form:Component.Field` which is responsible for establishing the relation between form and field.

 There are plenty of different fieldTypes already that can be found in the